 You know that Reference Based Pricing is a great cost containment tool- if done right, we’ve seen huge savings.
-But there’s a lot of misconceptions out there about RBP, and that can make trying to have a real conversation about as frustrating as fighting the Black Knight.
+But there’s a lot of misconceptions out there about RBP, and that can make trying to have a real conversation very frustrating.

-To help you fight this silly knight, here are five common myths about RBP, and the facts and figures you need to disarm them.
+To help you stay on course, here are five common myths about RBP, and the facts and figures you need to disarm them.

 Fact: Fully insured plans get just as much balance billing as Referenced Based Pricing.
 16% of in-patient visits in 2018 got a balance bill, and 18% for ER.
 If Balance Billing is the problem, the major carrier networks don't offer as much coverage as people think.